 My students ask me this question so often!
 The answer is practice.
 But what type of practice is best?
-Wouldn’t it be great to learn and practice new vocabulary in the most effective way, so you can feel confident that you’re learning as quickly as possible?
+Wouldn’t it be great to learn and practise new vocabulary in the most effective way, so you can feel confident that you’re learning as quickly as possible?
 Right now, I’m learning Spanish so I’m just as interested as you are to find the right answer to this question!
 To successfully learn new vocabulary, you need to create good study habits, keep it interesting and make it fun!
 The truth is, we all learn differently.
 So I’ve made a list of different tools and techniques that you can use to improve your vocabulary (in the way that works best for you)!

-1. Don't learn individual words on their own!
-Learn words in groups that they are commonly used in.
+1. Don’t learn individual words on their own!
+Learn words in groups that they are commonly used in

 Have you heard of collocations?
 A collocation is two or more words that are often said together.
 They just ‘sound right’ together because native English speakers use them together often.
 Have you ever heard a native speaker tell you “well… you could say that, I guess… But it doesn’t sound right (it doesn’t sound natural).”
 By learning words together, you’ll quickly start to understand which words ‘sound right’ together.
 You’ll learn how words correctly join together in a sentence, then later, you can start adding or replacing new words, as you learn new ones.